- Learn Japanese From Beginner to Advanced [Essential Guide] - September 14, 2020

 Essential Questions Before You Start Learning Japanese

 You are probably excited to jump right into your studies.
-But I feel important for you to first ask yourself some essential questions before you start learning Japanese.
+But I feel it’s important for you to first ask yourself some essential questions before you start learning Japanese.

 - What’s motivating you?